 The Wooden Spoons Workshops in Ankeny is a great example of a passion that resides in the home, and that can be tasted with each bite.
 That’s because the Wooden Spoons Workshops take place in the home and kitchen of business owner Deb Cazavilan, which was specifically remodeled to accommodate 12-person cooking classes.
 Offering in-home instruction, the monthly classes offered at Wooden Spoons vary between flavor, taste and season, but each class offers in-home instruction and plenty of space to experience a hands-on approach to cooking.

 While most chefs and kitchen creators might visit the Cook’s Emporium simply for their fantastic inventory of creative and traditional cooking ware, this full-service kitchen warehouse also puts on weekly cooking demonstrations to inspire something new.
-Offering demonstrations from September through May, and taught by local, professional chefs, the cost to attend is an affordable $5, and each demonstration comes with a taste of what’s cooking and the written recipe of what’s been created.
+Offering demonstrations from September through May and taught by local, professional chefs, attending is affordable and ranges from $35 - $75.
+Each demonstration comes with a taste of what’s on the menu.
+The written recipe will be included, as well.
 Whether you are looking for some new additions to your kitchen, or new additions to your recipe vault, if you like to cook, then the Cook’s Emporium is right for you.

 Offering cooking classes both in Iowa and afar, Cooking with Alessandra can help you create and connect to the cooking world around you.
 Located in a storefront in downtown Des Moines, Italian-born Alessandra provides hands-on instruction and free smells with a variety of in-house classes.
 For the real adventurous cooking enthusiast, you can also travel to Italy with Alessandra for a cooking and wine tour, which is guaranteed to be a good time filled with great food.